See more:

 Dangerous Consequences of Using Water With Blue-Green Algae

-toxins when it is dying or disturbed.
+Blue-green algae are naturally-occurring phenomena in fresh water that can producetoxins when it is dying or disturbed.
 This can put the health of people and animals at

 risk.
 Drinking water with the toxins may result in headaches, fever, diarrhoea, abdominal pain, nausea and vomiting.
 Bathing or showering in water with blue-green algae can result in skin rashes, swollen lips, eye irritation and redness, ear ache and itchiness, sore throat, hay fever-like symptoms and asthma.
 Anyone who experiences these symptoms should seek immediate medical attention.